gnaryak/generative-sql/db/README.md

 _Note: This script expects the PGDUMP environment variable to be defined in .env._

 _Note: If you want to use your own database in this system, you must create `db/schema.concise.sql` that contains the table definitions and relationships.
-You will also need to ensure that the database exists and is populated._
+You will also need to ensure that the database exists and is populated, and that the .env properties point to it._

 ### Start the Server

 `npm run start` will start the server normally.

-`npm run dev` will start the server in development mode so that it will immediately and automatically update itself when files are changed.
+`npm run dev` will start the server in development mode so that it will automatically update itself when files are changed.

 The server runs on localhost on the port indicated in the .env file.